DE FR

 How to register your car in Luxembourg?

-1. Get your registration number from the SNCA
+1. Get your number plate from the SNCA

-You can request your registration number in the following ways:
+You can request your number plate in the following ways:

 You can choose: